 If you frequently travel for business and Hyatt is your preferred hotel choice, the new CardName is a worthy contender in the world of business credit cards.

-For starters, it has a generous signup bonus which gets membership started off on the right foot.
+For starters, it has a generous sign-up bonus which gets membership started off on the right foot.
 New cardholders can earn 60,000 points once spending $5,000 within the first three months of opening an account.
-That’s enough points to book five nights in at a Category Three hotel, depending on travel dates, location and room selection.
+Additionally, earn 15,000 bonus points after you spend $12,000 in the first six months.
+That’s enough points to book multiple nights in at a Category Three hotel, depending on travel dates, location and room selection.
 Right away you're benefitting from the card.
 Reward nights start at $5,000 points so there's plenty of opportunity to put those rewards to use.

 On an ongoing basis, cardholders earn: